MoneySavingExpert.com homepage

 - How do you join?
 Via the My Utilita app by following the link in your invitation email.

 Can't or don't want to join your supplier's scheme?
-There is an alternative
+There are some alternatives

-If you haven't been invited to your supplier's scheme, or it doesn't offer a good one, you could try a third-party smartphone energy app instead.
-These connect to your smart meter, get the money from the National Grid ESO, and pass some or all of it on to you.
+If you can't take part in your supplier's scheme, or it doesn't offer a good one, you could try a third-party smartphone energy app instead.
+These connect to your smart meter, and reward you in a similar way to the supplier schemes.
+Some get the money from the NESO, and others are funded in other ways.

-We've less feedback on these, but they could be a good option for some – and you can use them regardless of which energy supplier you're with.
-Whilst several third-party apps took part in last year's scheme, so far we only know of one this year.
-We'll update this guide with details, as we hear of more third-party apps taking part.
+We've less feedback on these, but they could be a good option for some – and you can use them regardless of which energy supplier you're with - but remember, if the event is linked to the NESO, you can only be signed up to one at a time.

 Third-party smartphone apps offering incentives for cutting usage this winter